zulip/zulip/help/include/starting-a-new-direct-message.md

 !!! tip ""

-    Rather than kicking off a group thread, consider starting the conversation in a new topic to make it easier to browse later on.
+    Rather than kicking off a group direct message, consider starting the conversation in a new topic to make it easier to browse later on.